Tenderly/tenderly-cli/README.md

 ### Linux

-You can install the Tenderly CIA by using cURL and running our installation script:
+You can install the Tenderly CLI by using cURL and running our installation script:

 ```
 curl https://raw.githubusercontent.com/Tenderly/tenderly-cli/master/scripts/install-linux.sh | sh